defencedog/orangepi3b_v2.1/Armbian_Noble_rk6.1.75/README.md

 ```

 ## Custom Overclocked DTB
 Added in this repo.
-Overwrite at `/boot/dtb/rockchip/`
+Overwrite at `/boot/dtb/rockchip/` If you are not using current `u-boot` (that latest automatically identifies SBC version) you can modify `/boot/armbianEnv.txt` & add `fdtfile=rockchip/<file.dtb>`